-Course

-Course Name

-Credit Hours
+Course Course Name Credit Hours

-IITP603/803

-Current Topics in IIT
+IITP603/803 Current Topics in IIT

-1

 The course includes attendance at biweekly seminars given by invited speakers and on an alternating biweekly basis the presentation of papers related to the seminar topics.
-May be repeated for credit.
+This course may be repeated for credit.